CartoDB/cartodb/doc/API.md

 ## Getting data with SQL

 CartoDB offers a powerful SQL API for you to query and retreive data from your CartoDB tables.
-The CartoDB.js offers a simple to use wrapper for sending those requests and using the results.
+CartoDB.js offers a simple to use wrapper for sending those requests and using the results.

 ### cartodb.SQL